Thomas Dent Mütter: Scientific accomplishments and plastic surgery

 Mütter's main specialty was to help people who were "deformed", people that were categorized as monsters.
-Some of these people were born that way, other were born "normal", but their bodies had slowly turned them into "monsters", as tumors laid siege to parts of their bodies.
+Some of these people were born that way, others were born "normal", but their bodies had slowly turned them into "monsters", as tumors laid siege to parts of their bodies.
 For those patients, death was a risk they happily took in the surgical room for the chance to bring some level of peace and normality to their mangled faces or agonized bodies.
 In France, these kinds of surgeries Mütter specialized in were called Opérations plastiques, later called "Reconstructive surgery".
 Performing these surgeries, Mütter administered anesthesia to his patients.
 He was the first American surgeon to use it on patients.